 How does a new year affect you?
-Are you one of “those” revving your engine ready to speed down the thoroughfare of 2020?
+Are you one of “those” revving your engine ready to speed down the thoroughfare?
 Or, maybe you are one of “those” still looking for the keys.

 However you steer into a New Year,

 it’s certain that nothing is certain.
 You can’t always plan for what’s around the corner.
 All the unknown can cause you to become a nervous driver, and at the very least a timid one.
-Except, when you have trusted in the Savior surrendering to God who created you for this journey, your trunk is automatically loaded with automotive tools powered by the Holy Spirit that never leave you stranded.
+Except, when you have trusted in the Savior surrendering to Him Who created you for this journey, your trunk is automatically loaded with automotive tools powered by the Holy Spirit that never leave you stranded.
 You don’t have to steer in a state of panic.
-Reach in that trunk of yours and find those tools marked: trust, faith, and peace.
+Reach in that trunk and find those tools marked: trust, faith, and peace.

 “Trust in the LORD with all your heart And do not lean on your own understanding” (Proverbs 3:5, [NASB]).